Why Occupational Therapists May Recommend Mobility Aids

 The journey of using a mobility aid can be an emotionally and physically daunting experience for many individuals.
 Family members and friends play a pivotal role in this journey and can help ensure its successful long-term use.
 There are a number of ways that friends and family members can help, including:

-• Helping to ensure the home is able to facilitate the mobility aid(s)
+- Helping to ensure the home is able to facilitate the mobility aid(s)

-• Spend time practising using the mobility aid together while getting accustomed.
+- Spend time practising using the mobility aid together while getting accustomed.

-Knowing how to safely transfer your loved one without the aid if necessary and understanding the emergency features of the device.
+Knowing how to safely transfer your loved one without the aid if necessary and understanding the emergency features of the device. - Help in maintaining the mobility aid, ensuring it's always in good working condition.

 Occupational Therapists' specialised mobility aid recommendations ensure that individuals receive the most suitable support for their specific needs.
 The help of friends and families can offer their loved ones an enhanced sense of health, autonomy, and the freedom to navigate their world with greater confidence and independence.
 Visit Occupational Therapy Australia to find out more about Occupational Therapy and OTs.
 Mobility Hire and Sales regularly work with OTs to provide or source the necessary mobility aids.
 Call 02 4342 5308 or contact us, and our friendly staff will help you get started.